broadinstitute/cromwell/docs/backends/HPC.md

 ### Exit code timeout

 If the cluster forcefully kills a job, it is unable to write its exit code anymore.
+To address this the option `exit-code-timeout-seconds` can be used.
+Cromwell will check the aliveness of the job with the `check-alive` script, every `exit-code-timeout-seconds` (polling).
-To fix this the option `exit-code-timeout-seconds` can be used.
-When a job is no longer running and the timeout has passed without an RC file being made, Cromwell can mark the job as failed.
+When a job is no longer alive and another `exit-code-timeout-seconds` seconds have passed without an RC file being made, Cromwell can mark the job as failed.
 If retries are enabled the job is submitted again.
-This option will implicitly enable polling with the `check-alive` option.
+This option will enable polling with the `check-alive` option, this could cause high load on whatever system `check-alive` calls.

 When the option `exit-code-timeout-seconds` is **not** set cromwell will only execute the `check-alive` option after a restart of a cromwell server.

 ```
 backend {